-3. STANDARDS, INTERPRETATIONS, AND AMENDMENTS TO EXISTING STANDARDS a.
-New standards, interpretations and amendments not yet effective
+3. STANDARDS, INTERPRETATIONS, AND AMENDMENTS TO EXISTING STANDARDS

 There are a number of standards, amendments to standards, and interpretations which have been issued by the IASB that are effective in future accounting periods that the Group has decided not to adopt early.
 The most significant of these are as follows: